nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 We can distinguish the different security services provided by AWS into categories.
 For each of them some security service will be explained.
 For the details go to the links in references.

 - #### Infrastructure protection
-  - **AWS Network Firewall**: a managed service that makes it easy to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs).
+  - **AWS Network Firewall**: a managed service that makes it easy to deploy essential network protections for all your Amazon Virtual Private Clouds (VPCs).
 AWS Network Firewall’s flexible rules engine lets you define firewall rules that give you fine-grained control over network traffic, such as blocking outbound Server Message Block (SMB) requests to prevent the spread of malicious activity.
   - **AWS Shield**: a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
 It provides always-on detection and automatic inline mitigations that minimize application downtime and latency. (*Featured Customer: Netflix*)

 - #### Data Protection and Encryption
   - **Amazon Macie**: a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
-Amazon Macie automates the discovery of sensitive data for example data stored in pubicly available S3 bucket.
+Amazon Macie automates the discovery of sensitive data for example data stored in publicly available S3 bucket.
 Macie’s alerts, or findings, can be searched and filtered in the AWS Management Console and can be used in combination with other AWS services, such as AWS Step Functions to take automated remediation actions.
   - **AWS Key Management Service (KMS)**: it makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
 AWS KMS is integrated with the AWS Encryption SDK to enable you to used KMS-protected data encryption keys to encrypt locally within your applications.
   - **AWS Certificate Manager**: a service that lets you easily provision, manage, and deploy public and private (SSL/TLS) certificates for use with AWS services and your internal connected resources.
 SSL/TLS certificates are used to secure network communications and establish the identity of websites over the Internet.